Decline of Buddhism in the Indian subcontinent: Revival

-In 1891, the Sri Lankan (Sinhalese) pioneering Buddhist activist Don David Hewavitarne (later known as Anagarika Dharmapala) visited India.
+In 1891, the Sri Lankan pioneering Buddhist activist Don David Hewavitarne (later known as Anagarika Dharmapala) visited India.
 His campaign, in cooperation with American Theosophists such as Henry Steel Olcott and Madame Blavatsky, led to the revival of Buddhist pilgrimage sites along with the formation of the Maha Bodhi Society and Maha Bodhi Journal.
 His efforts increased awareness and raised funds to recover Buddhist holy sites in British India, such as Bodh Gaya in India and those in Burma.

 In the 1950s, B. R. Ambedkar pioneered the Dalit Buddhist movement in India for the Dalits (formerly referred to as "untouchables").
 Dr. Ambedkar, on 14 October 1956 in Nagpur converted to Buddhism along with his 365,000 followers.
 Many other such mass-conversion ceremonies followed.
 Many converted employ the term "Navayana" (also known as "Ambedkarite Buddhism" or "Neo Buddhism") to designate the Dalit Buddhist movement, which started with Ambedkar's conversion.
 Now Marathi Buddhists are the largest Buddhist community in India.

 In 1959, Tenzin Gyatso, the 14th Dalai Lama, escaped from Tibet to India along with numerous Tibetan refugees, and set up the government of Tibet in Exile in Dharamshala, India, which is often referred to as "Little Lhasa", after the Tibetan capital city.
 Tibetan exiles numbering several thousand have since settled in the town.
 Most of these exiles live in Upper Dharamsala, or McLeod Ganj, where they established monasteries, temples, and schools.
 The town has become one of the centres of Buddhism in the world.

 In India, the most influential representative of Vipassana movement is the Vipassana Research Institute founded by S. N. Goenka (1924–2013) who promoted Buddhist Vipassanā Meditation in a modern and non-sectarian manner.
-This form of Buddhist meditation is mainly practised by elite and middle class Indians, and the Vipassana movement has also spread to many other countries in Europe, America and Asia.
+This form of Buddhist meditation is mainly practised by elite and middle class Indians, and the Vipassana movement has also spread to many other countries in Europe, the Americas, and Asia.
 In November 2008, the construction of the Global Vipassana Pagoda was completed on the outskirts of Mumbai.
 Ten-day Vipassanā meditation courses are regularly conducted free of charge at the Dhamma Pattana Meditation Centre that is part of the Global Vipassana Pagoda complex.

 The Buddhist population in the modern era nation of India grew at a decadal rate of 22.5% between 1901 and 1981, due to birth rates and conversions, or about the same rate as Hinduism, Jainism and Sikhism, but faster than Christianity (16.8%), and slower than Islam (30.7%).

 According to a 2010 Pew estimate, the total Buddhist population had increased to about 10 million in the nations created from British India.
 Of these, about 7.2% lived in Bangladesh, 92.5% in India and 0.2% in Pakistan.